A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

 Once kids hit their tweens, emotions start to become more complicated: not only are there more shades of emotion to experience, but rapidly changing bodies and minds also lead to erratic and sometimes upsetting moods!
 This book from the American Girl Library is an excellent companion to their books about physical development; this one focuses exclusively on the new emotional intensity many tweens are experiencing.
 Tweens will learn that their feelings are normal and how to reach out to loved ones for help when they’re struggling, as well as getting a reminder that it’s still important to express emotion appropriately.
 Pair it with The Feelings Book Journal to give her a hands-on way to explore her new emotional life.

-And if your teen is finding that intense emotions make her struggle at school or in relationships with others, check out this workbook from the Instant Help Solutions series for teens.
-As teens work through the steps in the book, they'll learn techniques from dialectical behavior therapy to help teens manage their emotions when they feel out of control.
+Life gives you plenty of reasons to get angry, sad, scared, and frustrated – and those feelings are perfectly normal.
+But sometimes, especially during adolescence, it can feel like your emotions are spinning out of control.
+If your teen is finding her intense emotions interfering with school, relationships, and her overall happiness, check out this workbook from the Instant Help Solutions series for teens.
+As teens work through the steps in the book, they'll learn techniques from dialectical behavior therapy to help teens manage their emotions and express them in healthy, positive ways.
 Knowing she can handle whatever feeling wells up will give her new confidence to handle anything that life throws at her.

 More Than Feeling Blue: Sadness and Depression